Houston Texans Fantasy Preview: Nico Collins Is Easy, the Rest of Houston Is Where Drafts Get Tricky

 That is not a crowded fantasy tree.
 That is one premium answer and a pile of depth names.

-No current Houston draft piece in this file is getting a boost from availability chaos, either. availability-watch.v1.json has no active updates for Collins, David Montgomery, C.J.
+Houston is not getting an injury-driven boost right now, either.
+There are no active availability flags changing the outlook for Collins, David Montgomery, C.J.
 Stroud, Schultz, Higgins, Dell, Noel, or Woody Marks.
 Nobody is inheriting a temporary lane.
 These are straight pecking-order bets.

 Collins is the easy click